 If you decide to home educate

 If your child has an Education Healthcare Plan and goes to a special school, you must get our consent before removing them from the school roll.
-This is so we can make sure they continue to receive a suitable education.
+This is so we can make sure they continue to get a suitable education.

-When you start to home educate, a Home Education Adviser will make contact with you and arrange a visit to your home or another venue if you’d prefer.
+When you start to home educate, a Home Education Adviser will contact you and arrange a visit to your home or another venue if you’d prefer.
 They will discuss the education you are providing and offer advice and guidance to the family.

-The Home Education Adviser will normally contact you once a year to book a visit and ask for up-to-date information.
+The Home Education Adviser will normally contact you once a year to book a visit and ask for up to date information.